ausaccessfed/aaf-gumboot/README.md

 The shared examples will **only** be run if your current database configuration supports foreign keys.
 Otherwise they will be safely ignored by rspec at runtime.

+**Important Note:** These specs are **ONLY** valid for ActiveRecord.
+Sequel users should implement their own specs to test foreign keys meet the required specification.

 ```ruby
 require 'rails_helper'